day8/lein-git-inject/README.md

 ***Note #1:*** To debug these substitutions, you can use `lein pprint` to see the entire project map after the substitutions have taken place.

-***Note #2:***  Substitution keys are strings, even though keywords seem like the idiomatic choice.
+***Note #2:***  the substitution keys are strings, even though keywords seem like a more idiomatic choice.
 Why?
-Reason: when you are using Cursive, the 2nd argument to `defproject` (the version!) can't be a keyword.
+Turns out that when you are using the Cursive IDE, the 2nd argument to `defproject` (the version!) can't be a keyword.
-Only a string can go there because Cursive does its own inspection of your `project.clj` indepentently of Lein and it doesn't work if there is a keyword there.
+Only a string can go there because Cursive does its own inspection of your `project.clj` indepentently of Lein and it doesn't like a keyword there, as teh 2nd argument.
 So string keys were necessary.
 And there is less cognative load if there is only one way to do something - so we reluctantly said "no" to allowing keyword keys too.